Hurbonlich/MyFirstGameOnJava/README.md

-# First try on git.
+# First try on git

 I use Ubuntu 20.04 LTS